 Working online also reduces costs (such as travel and food), is more flexible if you have a busy lifestyle, and increases accessibility for many people.
-As offering your services online clearly allows you to reap benefits, today we plan to advise you on how you can begin to offer your services online – regarding flexibility, increasing exposure and creating a brand/profile.
+As offering your services online clearly allows you to reap benefits, today we plan to advise you on how to begin offering your services online – regarding flexibility, increasing exposure, and creating a brand/profile.

-In terms of independent consultancy, the more flexibility and exposure – the better.
-This is especially true if you are a beginner consultant.
-While we don’t advise joining a marketplace, freelance platforms may be useful at the start to simply gain experience.
-Working on several platforms at a time may prove productive at the beginning, as this will increase your exposure to a diverse range of potential clients.
+In terms of selling services online, the more flexibility and exposure – the better.
+This is especially true if you are a beginner.
+Online marketplaces can be useful at the start to gain experience.
+Working on several platforms at a time may prove productive initially, increasing your exposure to a diverse range of potential clients.

-We also recommend being as flexible as you possibly can, as this will entice clients.
-The more time you have at your disposal to spend on a project or the faster you communicate with a client, the more likely they are to build trust.
-However, that being said, it’s important to set professional boundaries from the beginning to establish a sustainable business relationship and keep work life separate from your personal life.
+We also recommend being as flexible as possible, which will draw clients.
+The more time you have at your disposal to spend on a project, or the faster you communicate with a client, the more likely they are to build trust.
+However, that being said, it’s important to set professional boundaries from the beginning to establish a sustainable business relationship and keep your work life separate from your personal life.
 Flexibility is good – within reason.
-A 2019 UK study did find that independent consultants tend to prioritise work over their personal lives, which results in long hours and potential burnout – so remain mindful of this.
+A 2019 UK study found that independent consultants prioritize work over their personal lives, which results in long hours and potential burnout – so remain mindful of this.

 While increasing your exposure is important, so is establishing your niche and place as an independent consultant in the online market early on.
-For argument’s sake, if you are offering health related consultations you aren’t going to join a platform designated for front-end developers.
+For instance, if you offer health-related services, joining a platform designated for developers won't be useful to you.
 For this reason, it is vital to research your platform or market of interest thoroughly before offering your services.
-Otherwise, you may end up targeting the wrong market and confusing potential clients.
+Otherwise, you may target the wrong market and confuse potential clients.

 Niche construction theory is a theory that argues that constructing an environment that suits us is a biological trait we all possess.
-Biologist Lewontin theorised as early as the 1950s that humans tend to change their environment to suit their skills, rather than choosing a different environment.
-It is important to choose the right environment early on while offering consultant services, as to avoid upsetting clients.
+Biologist Lewontin theorized as early as the 1950s that humans tend to change their environment to suit their skills rather than choosing a different environment.
+Choosing the right environment early on while offering consulting services is important to avoid upsetting clients.

-Successful online work requires clarity of several factors – your consultancy service, working hours/capacity, price point and experience.
-According to social psychologist Adam Waytz, establishing trust involves the presence of four components – benevolence/kindness, integrity, competence and predictability.
-Consultancy clients cannot develop a first impression of you virtually as efficiently as they would face-to-face, so it is important to consider these four elements when advertising or offering your services to ensure that potential clients will trust you.
+Successful online work requires clarity of several factors – your consultancy service, working hours/capacity, price point, and experience.
+According to social psychologist Adam Waytz, establishing trust involves the presence of four components – benevolence/kindness, integrity, competence, and predictability.
+Your clients cannot develop a first impression of you virtually as efficiently as they would face-to-face.
+Hence, it is important to consider these four elements when advertising or offering your services to ensure that potential clients will trust you.

-Benevolence can be detected through your direct communication – this may include some patience on your part, friendly language to put the client at ease, or empathy if they are struggling in some retrospect.
-Integrity can be assured by being very transparent with your client about your expertise, experience, price rates and capacity – and sticking to your promises.
-Competence is shown through the work itself – aka, doing your job correctly and delivering a satisfactory service, and predictability can be assured by explaining the process to your client and not diverging (unless necessary).
+Benevolence can be detected through your direct communication – this may include patience, friendly language to put the client at ease, or empathy if they are struggling in retrospect.
+Integrity can be assured by being very transparent with your client about your expertise, experience, price rates, and capacity – and sticking to your promises.
+Competence is shown through the work itself – doing your job correctly and delivering a satisfactory service.
+Predictability can be assured by explaining the process to your client and not diverging (unless necessary).

-When choosing an online consultancy space, platform, or website to offer your services, we advise opting for one that allows for a testimonial, review, or previous success section.
-There is a huge body of research on the effect that reviews have on successful marketing and establishing trust, which we whole-heartedly support.
+When choosing an online workspace, platform, or website to offer your services, we advise opting for one that allows for testimonials, reviews, etc. There is a huge body of research on the effect that reviews have on successful marketing and establishing trust, which we wholeheartedly support.
 In fact, 72% of consumers or clients will only contact the service provider after reading a positive review, and 92% of consumers read reviews or testimonials before purchasing.
-It’s rather logical – if a client can see clearly that you have delivered efficiently in the past, or have a successful background, they are more likely to trust you.
+It’s rather logical – if a client can see clearly that you have delivered efficiently in the past or have a successful background, they are more likely to trust you.
 This ties in with the competence and integrity components of trust also.

-Overall, offering your independent consultancy services online (successfully, at that) requires a great deal of flexibility and trust – especially at the beginning of your journey.
-If you need a place to delegate and offer your services online, what better option than an all-in-one solution for professionals?
+Overall, offering your services online (successfully, at that) requires a great deal of flexibility and trust – especially at the beginning of your journey.
+What better option than an all-in-one solution for professionals if you need a place to delegate and offer your services online?
 Sign-up to Workee today and accelerate your business.

 Excited to start with Workee?
 Schedule a demo with our Manager!Schedule